How to build a smart network (Part 1 of 2)

 About pibloggerAuthor and Host of the PI Window on The World Show on Blog Talk Radio.

-- What is your personal brand? lnkd.in/ekzVZpB 2 weeks ago
+- What lasting impact has 9/11 had on your life? lnkd.in/ePxKP7W 2 weeks ago